PiggyAwesome/useless/README.md

-Yo mamma so fat people keep pushing her in the water at the beach so she won't die
+Yo mamma is so fat every time she sits down they add another country to the map